shaunlebron/PterodactylAttack/README.md

 ## Setting up

 To setup your workstation to start developing and running Pterodactyl Attack, there are some "one-time steps" to follow.
-But there are also some "every-time steps" that you must remember to execute in your workflow.
+But there is also a "pre-run checklist" that you must remember to execute in your workflow.

 ### One-Time Setup